IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: Conclusion

 \section{Conclusion}

 In this paper, we introduce the first benchmark of 12 manually designed Unity-based warehouses for evaluating active spatial reasoning in embodied agents.
 We also present a zero-shot navigation pipeline and five metrics covering task success, efficiency, and safety for comprehensive evaluation.
-Experiments with nine VLLMs demonstrate that spatial reasoning in dynamic industrial environments remains challenging, with closed-source models consistently outperforming open-source models, and safety remains a major limitation.
+Experiments with fourteen VLLMs demonstrate that spatial reasoning in dynamic industrial environments remains challenging, with closed-source models consistently outperforming open-source models, and safety remains a major limitation.
 Case analyses reveal that current VLLMs struggle with global path planning, active exploration, and precise distance estimation.
-Ablations show that action-state histories are crucial, while the top-down view map is not strictly necessary.
-We hope this work offers useful insights for the embodied AI community.
+Ablations show that dynamics introduce extra challenges, action-state histories are crucial, while the top-down view map is not strictly necessary given global odometry information.
+Future research will focus on leveraging reinforcement learning to improve active exploration, eventually extending the IndustryNav benchmark to support general EQA tasks.